holoviz/holoviews/doc/FAQ.rst

 **Q: Help!
 How do I find out the options for customizing the appearance of my object?**

-**A:** If you are in the IPython Notebook you can use the cell magic ``%%output info=True`` at the top of your code cell.
+**A:** If you are in the IPython/Jupyter Notebook you can use the cell magic ``%%output info=True`` at the top of your code cell.
 This will present the available style and plotting options for that object.

-The same information is also available using ``holoviews.help(obj)``.
+The same information is also available in any Python session using ``holoviews.help(obj)``.
 For more information on customizing the display of an object, see our `Options Tutorial <Tutorials/Options>`_.